mortezaPRK/docker-php/README.md

 >   for nginx variant, you should change `server.conf` __too__

 **TODO:**
-1.  add more type of web servers. e.g. alpine
-2.  add more services. e.g. redis
+1.  add more services. e.g. redis
-3.  add datavolume to support windows and Mac
+2.  add datavolume to support windows and Mac
-4.  add production example
+3.  add production example
-5.  docker swarm
+4.  docker swarm
-6.  add more php extension
 <br><br>
 **if you encounter any problem, open an issue**